School Frequently Asked Questions

 What is Duds Day?

 During the school year, there are several Duds Days, or uniform-free days.
-Students get a Duds Day on their birthday, and during special occasions throughout the school year.
+Students get a Duds Day during their birthday month, and during special occasions throughout the school year.
 On occasion, students may "purchase" a Duds Day by contributing to a charitable drive or participating in special school activities.
 Duds Days are always announced in advance and listed in the school calendar.
 The out-of-uniform code is described in the Family Handbook (pdf) and it should be observed on any Duds Days.

 Arriving/Dismissing and Parking